apache/cassandra-java-driver/manual/core/reactive/README.md

 * reactive capabilities require the [Reactive Streams API] to be present on the classpath.
 The driver has a dependency on that library, but if your application does not use reactive queries at all, it is possible to exclude it to minimize the number of runtime dependencies.
-If the library cannot be found at runtime, reactive queries won't be available and a warning will be logged, but the driver will otherwise operate normally (this is also valid for OSGi deployments).
+If the library cannot be found at runtime, reactive queries won't be available, and a warning will be logged, but the driver will otherwise operate normally (this is also valid for OSGi deployments).
 * for historical reasons, reactive-related driver types reside in a package prefixed with `dse`;
   however, reactive queries also work with regular Cassandra.